actionschnitzel/PiGro-Aid-/README.md

 # PiGro+Aid+

 I love making cool things out of the pi.
-I mainly use Raspbian / RaspberryOS.
+I mainly use Raspbian / Raspberry Pi OS.
 But if you set up new systems as often as I do or try them out a lot, you have to make the same configurations over and over again.
-Because I was bored, I programmed a GUI that executes everyday terminal commands at the push of a button.
+I programmed a GUI that executes everyday terminal commands at the push of a button.
 Nothing big.

-Excuse my English
-I'm not a native speeker